canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 ~~~~~~~~~~~~~~~~~~~

 At this point, Ubuntu developers should stop introducing new features,
-packages, and :term:`API`/:term:`ABI` changes and concentrate on fixing bugs
+packages, and :term:`API`/:term:`ABI` changes, and instead concentrate on
-in the current release in development.
+fixing bugs in the current release in development.

 .. _User Interface Freeze:

 User Interface Freeze (UIF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user interface should be finalized to allow documentation writers and translators to work on a consistent target that doesn't render screenshots or documentation obsolete.
+The user interface should be finalised to allow documentation writers and translators to work on a consistent target that doesn't render screenshots or documentation obsolete.